-If there’s anything we see a lot of with clients, it’s the belief that a single “correct” choice will give them enough leverage and power to cement their chances of success.
+It's tempting to cling to the belief that a single “correct” choice will give us enough leverage and power to cement our chances of success.
 Not guarantee it necessarily, but at least give them a foundation of safety.

-It’s not surprising.
-That’s also human nature.
+That’s human nature.
 There’s a reason the expression “Looking for Mr. Right” is an expression that everyone’s heard of.
 We like to believe that there is a safe decision that will make everything okay, just like magic.